 Analyze all survey responses without sampling

 Imagine running an NPS survey and getting thousands of responses.
 It is almost impossible and also unproductive to go through each response manually.
-Sampling of responses is also not recommended since responses that portray serious flaws in the product might be missed out.
+A sampling of responses is also not recommended since responses that portray serious flaws in the product might be missed out.

 In such a scenario, it is text analytics that can come to your aid.
 It helps analyze all survey responses without the need for sampling.
-The thorough analysis of the responses help in arriving at a near accurate measure of promoters, passives, and detractors.
+The thorough analysis of the responses helps in arriving at a near-accurate measure of promoters, passives, and detractors.

 Categorization of survey responses

 The purpose of Net Promoter Score® is to categorize users based on their loyalty into promoters, passives, and detractors.
 From a business perspective, user responses must be also further segmented.